 Paratek has evaluated Omadacycline in more than 1,500 subjects in the clinical program.

 Paratek believes that there is an unmet need for a well-tolerated, broad-spectrum agent with IV and oral formulations that can be used in the empiric treatment of community acquired infections.
 The Value Proposition of an broad-spectrum antibiotic with IV and oral formulations is that it can allow patients to “go home” and “stay home”.
 For the in-patient, hospitalized patient – the ability to transition from the IV to a bioequivalent oral can potentially allow the patient to be discharged early and “go home”.
 In the outpatient setting, there is the potential to start the patient on oral therapy and avoid a hospitalization altogether and “stay home”.
 Oral treatments at home reduce the inherent risks associated with IV therapy and are more convenient for the patient.
 In addition, being able to facilitate early discharge or in some cases avoid hospitalization completely, provides a significant cost saving to payers.

 Paratek owns world-wide rights to omadacycline.
-Paratek is open to discussing partnerships for ex-US rights with interested parties.
+Paratek has entered into a collaboration with Zai Lab (Shanghai) Co., Ltd., a biopharmaceutical company based in China, to support the development and commercialization of omadacycline for patients in Greater China.
+Paratek is open to discussing partnerships for rights in other regions with interested parties.
 Please contact us here.